 Through the Master Gardener Training program volunteers receive training in botany, soil science, insect and disease identification and control, care and culture of ornamental plants, small fruits, lawns, home orchards and vegetables, and diagnosis of plant problems.

 In 2015, classes will be held January 7th through March 18th on Wednesdays from 9am to 4pm.

-The Polk County Master Gardener Trainings are typically held at Trinity Lutheran Church in Dallas.
+The Polk County Master Gardener Trainings are held at Trinity Lutheran Church in Dallas.
 Click here for map and directions.